Michael is an Assistant Professor of Abdominal Imaging and Intervention at the University of Wisconsin-Madison, USA.

-Dr Michael Hartung is a senior radiologist in a tertiary care hospital and an academic.
-His area of expertise is abdominal radiology.
-He regularly teaches medical students, residents, and fellows.
-Michael is an editor at Radiopaedia and founder of the interactive educational website learnabdominal.com.
-He volunteers as a teleradiologist in mission hospitals in Kenya and Peru.
+I am a senior radiologist in a tertiary care hospital and an academic.
+My area of expertise is abdominal radiology.
+I regularly teache medical students, residents, and fellows.
+I am an editor at Radiopaedia and founder of the interactive educational website learnabdominal.com.
+I volunteer as a teleradiologist in mission hospitals in Kenya and Peru.

 Latest articles with Michael

 Bladder injury often accompanies fractures or bleeding from high velocity trauma.
 Learn how to use imaging to diagnose it and choose the right treatment.